magento/devdocs/guides/v2.1/security/security-overview.md

 [Google reCAPTCHA]({{ page.baseurl }}/security/google-recaptcha.html) helps restrict access to the Magento Admin and store to humans only, not robots.
 It provides enhanced security over Magento CAPTCHA with additional benefits including Invisible reCAPTCHA.

 You will need to install the extension using composer for v2.1 and v2.2.
-The features will be included in default installations and upgrades of v2.3.
+Features will be included in default installations and upgrades of v2.3.

 ## Two-Faction Authentication